Press Release (available as one-page PDF download for printing):

 - Arnaldur Indriðason (Vintage): crime fiction

 - Yrsa Sigurðardóttir (Hodder & Stoughton): crime fiction

 - The medieval scribes who wrote Icelandic Sagas and Eddas (Penguin Classics; Oxford World Classics): Norse mythology, history, biography and poetry

 Publicity contacts in the publishing houses for each of these writers are displayed on the authors’ respective landing pages.

-Libraries wishing to benefit from The Icelanders Cometh will be put in touch with the library supplier engaged by the Jolabokaflod Book Campaign.
+Libraries wishing to benefit from The Icelanders Cometh will be put in touch with the library supplier engaged by Jolabokaflod CIC.
 The funds raised by The Icelanders Cometh will be split proportionately between participating libraries.

 Quotes about The Icelanders Cometh

 ‘The Icelanders Cometh introduces great Icelandic writers to British readers and showcases how anyone in the world can run a Jolabokaflod crowdfunding project.
 Let’s make The Icelanders Cometh happen to commemorate World Book Night – get involved by contributing money for rewards, volunteering to help out and sharing news about the campaign.’
 Christopher Norris, Founder and Curator, Jolabokaflod Book Campaign